Which Of The Following Are Categories Of Information Search: Complete Guide

 Search categories aren't just something to memorize for a test.
 They're a useful mental model for understanding how information seeking actually works — both for yourself and for anyone creating content online.

 The next time you search, notice what you're actually after.
-That said, are you trying to go somewhere, learn something, or do something?
-Even so, that simple awareness makes you a better searcher.
+Are you trying to go somewhere, learn something, or do something?
+Think about it: that simple awareness makes you a better searcher.
 And if you're creating content or building a business online, matching your content to the right category of intent is one of the most practical things you can do.

 Thank you for reading about Which Of The Following Are Categories Of Information Search: Complete Guide.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!